Stock market today: Wall Street ticks up as falling oil prices and Treasury yields ease the pressure

 “When narratives shift, the market response is often fast and ferocious, with the initial reaction providing the best returns,” said Jason Draho, head of asset allocation Americas at UBS Global Wealth Management.

 Elsewhere on Wall Street, homebuilder D.R.
-Horton jumped 3%after reporting better results for the latest quarter than analysts expected.
+Horton jumped 3.1% after reporting better results for the latest quarter than analysts expected.

 Shares of WeWork were not trading after the office-sharing company filed for Chapter 11 bankruptcy protection.
 It's a stunning fall for the company that had promised to upend the way people went to work around the world.
 After earlier being valued at $47 billion, its stock fell 98.5% this year.